MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### Density

-Density measures cohesion within groups and across groups by density, which is a table view.
+Density measures the number of actual connections out of the number of possible connections within a network or subgroup, which is a table view.
+Higher density indicates higher levels of connectivity.
+Large groups tend to have small values since it’s much harder for everyone to connect with everyone else, so be careful comparing across groups.
+Dense groups indicate cohesion between members.

 As shown in the following graphic, the table depicts the density score within and across the respective groups, where:

  **Density** = **Actual connections**/**Potential connections**